RubixML/ML/README.md

 ---
 ### Clusterers
 Clustering is a common technique in machine learning that focuses on grouping samples in such a way that the groups are similar.
 Clusterers take unlabeled data points and assign them a label (cluster).
-The return value of each prediction is the cluster number each sample was assigned to.
+The return value of each prediction is the cluster number each sample was assigned to (ex.
+1, 2, ..., c).

 ### DBSCAN
 Density-Based Spatial Clustering of Applications with Noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.
-In addition, DBSCAN also has the ability to mark outliers as *noise* and thus can be used as a quasi [Anomaly Detector](#anomaly-detectors) as well.
+In addition, DBSCAN also has the ability to mark outliers as *noise* and thus can be used as a quasi [Anomaly Detector](#anomaly-detectors).

 ##### Unsupervised | Persistable | Nonlinear